postmanlabs/labs-docs/_posts/06_api_testing_and_collection_runner/2016-07-11-integrating_with_jenkins.md

 [![](https://www.getpostman.com/img/v1/docs/integrating_with_jenkins/integrating_with_jenkins_4.png)
 ][5]

 6\.
 Add a build step in the project.
-The build step executes a Shell command.
+The build step executes a Shell command (for linux and Mac OS) and execute Windows batch command (for windows).

 [![](https://www.getpostman.com/img/v1/docs/integrating_with_jenkins/integrating_with_jenkins_5.png)
 ][6]

 The command is

-    newman run jenkins_demo.postman_collection --suppress-exit-code 1.
+    newman run jenkins_demo.postman_collection.

-Note here that we are using the newman command parameter "suppress-exit-code" with the value 1\.
-This denotes that newman is going to exit with this code that will tell Jenkins that everything did not go well.

 Click the save button to finish creating the project.